-Despite the challenges, having your own transportation greatly increases the flexibility of your itinerary and opens up sights on the fringes, those that are inaccessible by other forms of transit.
+Despite the challenges, having your own transportation greatly increases the flexibility of your itinerary and opens up destinations on the fringes, those that are inaccessible by other forms of transit.
 The advantages of driving in Asia are clear, assuming you have the confidence and experience to squeeze onto the roads.

-However, if driving in Asia isn’t for you, there are more than enough transportation options for getting around, and the extensive public transportation networks in places such as Kuala Lumpur and Singapore are easy to use.
+However, if driving in Asia isn’t for you, there are more than enough transportation options for getting around most places, and the extensive public transportation networks in places such as Kuala Lumpur and Singapore are easy to use.